-You can buy this kit on Amazon, spit in the cup, send it in the mail, and receive your free testosterone measurement a week later.
+You can buy this kit on Amazon, spit in the cup, send it in the mail, and receive your total testosterone measurement a week later.
 If you want a measure of your free testosterone, check this kit out.

 If you choose to order a home test kit, just know that salivary testosterone methods are not as accurate as blood tests.